matrix-org/matrix-spec-proposals/proposals/3912-relation-based-redaction.md

 If an event that matches the redaction criteria comes down federation after redaction requests has completed, the server must attempt to redact it on behalf of the redaction request's sender.

+Servers may wish to copy the `with_relations` property into the `m.room.redaction` event's `unsigned` object in order to facilitate watching for new events to redact once the redaction request has completed.
+Servers must ignore `with_relations` properties in the `unsigned` object of redaction events that were not sent by a local user.

+Since the response format to the `PUT /_matrix/client/v3/rooms/{roomId}/redact/{eventId}/{txnId}` does not change as a result of this proposal, servers may respond to the request once the event referenced to by the `{eventId}` parameter is redacted, and redact events that relate to it in the background.

 ### Unstable feature in `/version`